Today we will discuss the salience model that helps us analyze the project stakeholders.

 The salience model helps you manage your stakeholders effectively.
 Although this model is more time-consuming than others, it provides you with a better analysis and understanding of your stakeholders.
 This model lets you focus your energy on important stakeholders and keeps you from wasting your time on less important ones.

-What do you think about the salience model for stakeholder classification?
+What do you think about the stakeholder salience model?
 Please share your thoughts in the comments section.